 Sinclair joined forces with the UN Population Fund (UNFPA) to create a transmedia campaign aimed at raising awareness of the problem, supporting girls who are already married and ultimately halting the practice that affects one girl every two seconds—or an estimated 142 million more girls over the next decade.
 In addition, child marriage is inextricably linked to many of the world’s ills: child and maternal mortality, poverty, gender inequality, and the spread of HIV/AIDS—and ending the practice will help stamp out many of these problems.

 Too Young to Wed’s traveling photo exhibit is the centerpiece of our advocacy effort and features the haunting stories of child brides from Nepal, India, Tanzania, Ethiopia, Yemen, Afghanistan and yes, even the United States.
 The exhibition continues to travel the world, so please check our events calendar for an updated schedule.

 Too Young to Wed continues to partner with the UNFPA as well as other organizations such as Equality Now, the Population Council, Timret LeHiwot Ethiopia and the Canadian and UK governments.
 Together, we not only advocate for an end to child marriage, but provide on-the-ground support to the girls in the communities where these pictures were made.
 Our first pilot project is a livelihood initiative in Bahir Dar, Ethiopia that employs women who have escaped child marriage and/or have been trafficked.
 By producing and selling high-quality soaps, these women generate a sustainable income for themselves and their families.

 By increasing the visibility of child marriage, we hope to provoke thoughtful dialogue and ACTION to end this practice and eradicate its consequences.
-We appreciate your support and contributions may be made through our fiscal sponsor Equality Now.
+We appreciate your support and contributions may be made through our donate page.